jnanadeep17/OverTheWire-Bandit-Wargame-Solutions/level-01-solution.md

 ### 2. Searching password for next level
-The problem states that the password is in file called `-` we can use `ls` command to view the files.

 The `ls` command shows a single file named `-`.
 In this case the file name is tricky, a normal `cat -` doesn't work, the command will hang. <br> To solve this we have to specify the file's path.
 Since the file is in our current directory `.`, so we can refer it as `./-`